-This past weekend my in laws came from Georgia to visit with us over the holiday weekend.
-The kids had a great time with their grandparents as they always do.
-My mother in law brought me several recipes she’d printed out for old fashioned fountain style drinks and I couldn’t resist playing around with them!
+This past weekend my in-laws came from Georgia to visit with us over the holiday weekend.
+My mother-in-law brought me several recipes she’d printed out for old-fashioned fountain-style drinks and I couldn’t resist playing around with them!
 My son and I instantly fell in love with a wonderful concoction known as a New York egg cream.
 Until this past weekend, I’d never had one before.
 But as I’m writing this I can honestly say I’ve lost count of how many I’ve had!

-What does an Egg Cream taste like?
+What does egg cream taste like?

-It can easily be made to light in terms of sugar content, and has just a small bit of milk in it, although it tastes much milkier than it is.
-When you taste it and see the ingredients you’ll be surprised there isn’t more involved – or that egg or cream aren’t in it, because of the light richness.
+It can easily be made lighter in terms of sugar content too and it only includes a small bit of milk, although it tastes much milkier than it is.
+When you taste it after seeing the ingredients you’ll be surprised there isn’t more involved.
+Or that egg or cream isn’t in it, because of the light richness.

-Many people have speculated over the title and the reason that makes the most sense to me is that during the height of soda fountains, it was popular to add a raw egg and cream to drinks for flavor, thickness, and richness, but during the onset of World War II they became cost prohibitive (kinda like many groceries are becoming for us now!).
-Since this miraculously tastes like it may indeed have an egg and cream in it, the name was sort of a marketing ploy to help sell an inexpensive drink.
+Many people have speculated about the title.
+The reason that makes the most sense to me is that during the height of soda fountains, it was popular to add raw egg and cream to drinks for flavor, thickness, and richness.
+But during the onset of World War II, they became cost prohibitive.
+Since this miraculously tastes as if it may indeed have an egg and cream in it, the name was sort of a marketing ploy to help sell an inexpensive drink.

-I’m using pretty little soda fountain glasses here but most times I make these in a plastic generic solo cup – I live large like that.
+I’m using pretty little soda fountain glasses here.
+But most times I make these in a plastic generic solo cup (I live large like that).

-Now add 1/3 a cup of milk.
+Now add 1/3 a cup of cold milk.

 Stir that up really well.